BroadcomMFD/opsrexx-language-support/README.md

 <br>

 **OPS/MVS REST API**
 Establish a connection with your mainframe OPS/MVS instance using the OPS/MVS REST API as described in the [OPS/MVS documentation](https://techdocs.broadcom.com/us/en/ca-mainframe-software/automation/ca-ops-mvs-event-management-and-automation/14-0/using/use-the-rest-api.html).
 A connection to one or more OPS/MVS instances allows you to work with the AOF rules in your mainframe environment and to issue OPS/MVS commands from VS Code.
-Connecting to OPS/MVS through the REST API enables you to access all the OPS/MVS features available through the OPS/REXX LS extension.